 With Shopping, point the camera at shoes, clothes, or other products and Bixby will try to find it on Amazon, Nordstrom, and a few other retailers.
 With Wine, Bixby Vision uses Vivino’s database to let you scan wine labels to find more information about the particular bottle in front of you — it works remarkably well.

-The latest addition to Bixby, the Bixby Marketplace is a new store intended to allow you to customize your Bixby experience still further.
+The latest addition to Bixby, the Bixby Marketplace, is a new store intended to allow you to customize your Bixby experience still further.
 It’s easy to add new services — known as “capsules” — to Bixby and see what you can do with your existing capsules.
 Just launch Bixby by pressing your Bixby key or long-pressing the power button, and swipe toward the left to go to the Bixby Marketplace.
-From there, you can search for a specific capsule, or just browse the categories available.
+If you have a specific capsule in mind, there’s an easy search function.
+You can also browse categories to find new options.

 - The best Samsung smartphones available in 2020